Calvnhd/Poker_Sim/readme.md

 * new -- most up to date, new features and work in progress
 * master -- latest milestone
 ### In Progress
+* Betting fundamental mechanics Pre Flop to River
+* Thresholds on chips and removing players
+* Side pots
+* More complex decision making
 * Add betting
     * Basic
         * only bet / call same amount all players for now.
 Extend this later